Team

 Principal investigator

-PhD student
+PhD students

-Minghui Zhu received his BEng degree in Electrical and Electronic Engineering from the South China Agricultural University, China, in 2020 and his MSc degree in Advanced Microelectronic Systems Engineering from the University of Bristol, the United Kingdom, in 2021.
-He is currently pursuing his PhD degree in Electrical and Electronic Engineering at the Department of Electrical and Electronic Engineering, University of Bristol.
+Minghui Zhu received his BEng in Electrical and Electronic Engineering from the South China Agricultural University, China, in 2020 and his MSc in Advanced Microelectronic Systems Engineering from the University of Bristol, the United Kingdom, in 2021.
+He is pursuing his PhD in Electrical and Electronic Engineering at the Department of Electrical and Electronic Engineering, University of Bristol.
 His research interests include surface electrocorticographic (ECoG) array electrodes for monitoring and direct stimulation applications.

-Marah Alassaf received her BSc degree in Computer Engineering and Mobile Telecommunications from Al-Shahba University, Syria, in 2017 and her MSc degree in Advanced Microelectronic Systems Engineering from the University of Bristol, the United Kingdom, in 2019.
-She is currently pursuing her PhD degree in Digital Health and Care at the Department of Electrical and Electronic Engineering, University of Bristol.
+Marah Alassaf received her BSc in Computer Engineering and Mobile Telecommunications from Al-Shahba University, Syria, in 2017 and her MSc in Advanced Microelectronic Systems Engineering from the University of Bristol, the United Kingdom, in 2019.
+She is pursuing her PhD in Digital Health and Care at the Department of Electrical and Electronic Engineering, University of Bristol.
 Her research interests include nano-flexible wearable sensors for the early detection of cancer.

 Please visit the list of former team members here: Alumni